microsoft/verona/docs/strings.md

 Unicode defines three common serialisations, with different properties:

- - UTF-8 is the most space-efficient for most Latin alphabet languages (an Emoji) and encodes every Unicode code point in 1-4 bytes.
+ - UTF-8 is the most space-efficient for most Latin alphabet languages (and Emoji) and encodes every Unicode code point in 1-4 bytes.
    The variation in length can make processing and random access indexed by code point expensive.
  - UTF-16 is the most space-efficient for CJK languages and encodes every Unicode code point to 2 or 4 bytes.
    As with UTF-8, random access requires additional metadata, though this can typically be omitted for strings in European languages, where every non-Emoji character will be 2 bytes.